babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Redaction for .NET.md

+# .NET API to Redact Documents

-This .NET component makes it very easy to remove classified or sensitive data from documents via your own .NET apps.
+This .NET component makes it very easy to [remove classified or sensitive data](https://products.groupdocs.com/redaction/net) from documents via your own .NET apps.
 Multiple redaction types are supported.

 ## Document Redaction Processing Features